A Tri-Cities' Christmas

 And we eat a lot.

-We keep traditions while making new
+We keep traditions while making new memories.

-We talk to those people we wont see until
+We talk to those people we wont see until this time next year.

 We love it.